Rapping: Roots and origin

 Blues, rooted in the work songs and spirituals of slavery, was first played by black Americans around the time of the Emancipation Proclamation.
-Scholars traced the style of rapping created by African-Americans to the Black church and call-and-response culture.
-Black preachers in the early twentieth century had a rhythmic way of preaching to engage the audience using parables and personal stories played over gospel music.
 This way of preaching, unique to African-Americans, called the Black sermonic tradition influenced singers and musicians such as 1940s African-American gospel group The Jubalaires.
-The Jubalaire's songs The Preacher and the Bear (1941) and Noah (1946) are precursors to the genre of rap music.
+The Jubalaire's songs "The Preacher and the Bear" (1941) and "Noah" (1946) are precursors to the genre of rap music.
 The Jubalaires and other African-American singing groups during the blues, jazz, and gospel era are examples of the origins and development of rap music.
 Grammy-winning blues musician/historian Elijah Wald and others have argued that the blues were being rapped as early as the 1920s.
 Wald went so far as to call hip hop "the living blues".
 A notable recorded example of rapping in blues was the 1950 song "Gotta Let You Go" by Joe Hill Louis.

-Scholars also traced the origin of rap to an African-American tradition called playing the dozens.
-The dozens is a verbal rhyming insult game where competitors insult each other and their opponents family members.
-In rap and hip-hop, artists insult their opponents and relatives in their songs.